-Odour in homes and buildings arises from many sources that may include pet urine, disaster contaminates, moisture problems or just plain soil.
+Odour in homes and buildings arises from many sources that may include pet urine, disaster contaminants, moisture problems, or just plain soil.
 Routine cleaning automatically removes the sources of general soiling odors.

 Pet urine decontamination normally requires more specialized deodorizing techniques.
-To remove musty odor associated with moisture, ultimately it’s important to identify and correct the moisture (high humidity) intrusion problem.
-Odour associated with disaster contaminates (smoke, trauma events) requires highly specialized procedures and techniques.
+To remove the musty odor associated with moisture, ultimately it’s important to identify and correct the moisture (high humidity) intrusion problem.
+The odour associated with disaster contaminants (smoke, trauma events) requires highly specialized procedures and techniques.